 Fun fact!
 Did you know…

 Bananas can help reduce fatigue, depression and stress.
 They are also high in other vitamins and minerals which keep bones strong.
-Eating a banana can also aid in the prevention of heart disease and high blood pressure.
+They're also a good option to aid in the prevention of heart disease and high blood pressure.

 Studies have shown that eating vitamin C rich fruit will help boost your immune system and help prevent the onset of colds and flu.
-Don’t worry about overdosing on vitamin C - the body can’t store it, so it’s vital to replenish your supplies every day and anything that your body doesn’t use is just washed right out of your system.
+Don’t worry about overdosing on VIT C- the body can’t store it, so it’s vital to replenish your supplies every day and anything that your body doesn’t use is just washed right out of your system.

 Fill your diet with plenty of vitamin C rich foods, such as oranges, grapefruit, or use lemons and limes when cooking at home.
-Other vitamin C rich foods include strawberries, tomatoes and broccoli.
+Other VIT C rich foods include strawberries, tomatoes and broccoli.